Doctor Fate: Modern Age (1985–2011)

 In 1987, the Doctor Fate limited series was released, featuring the debut of Eric and Linda Strauss.
 The characters would replace Kent Nelson, who is killed off in this series, as Doctor Fate.
 A subsequent ongoing series focusing on Eric and Linda followed in the winter of 1988, with the first 24 issues written by J.M.
 DeMatteis and drawn by Shawn McManus.
 The series' premise featured the pair under the guidance of Nabu, who had inhabited Kent Nelson's body and taken his identity.
 The series also established a supporting cast for the characters and the concept of Kali Yuga among the Lords of Chaos and Order, a period where chaos reigns and order is defeated.
 It further established that the incarnations of Fate are the result of reincarnation cycles.
 During DeMatteis's run, the series experienced limited sales.
 Doctor Fate would also appear in several other crossovers and miniseries at the time, including Millennium and Cosmic Odyssey.
 Both characters are killed off halfway into the series, replaced by resurrected Inza and Kent Nelson from issue No. 25 onward in 1991.
 The series ended with issue No. 41, and following Zero Hour, both Kent and Inza were killed off.

 Fate No. 1 (November 1994) featuring Jared Stevens.
 Cover art by Anthony Williams and Andy Lanning.

 A new incarnation, Jared Stevens, was introduced in a series called Fate, launched in the wake of Zero Hour in 1994.
 The Doctor Fate character went through a radical redesign, dropping the "Doctor" title and gaining new weapons made from the previous related artifacts of Doctor Fate.
 Unlike prior depictions of the Doctor Fate character as a sorcerer, the character was instead a demon hunter.
-Considered an unpopular re-imagining of the character, the series was canceled after 23 issues in September 1996.
+Considered an unpopular reimagining of the character, the series was canceled after 23 issues in September 1996.
 The character then starred in The Book of Fate, written by Keith Giffen, which ran from February 1997 to January 1998 for 12 issues as part of DC's "Weirdoverse" imprint, and which rebooted the character's origins and adventures.